 - A. Purpose.
 In order to protect the safety of federal defendants and the integrity of ongoing investigations and related prosecutions, access to certain criminal documents and transcripts is restricted. - B. Sealed or Restricted Documents.
 The court's intent is to make it impossible to determine from examining the record whether a defendant or other witness did or did not cooperate with the government.
 To implement this intent, the following documents are sealed or otherwise restricted: - 1.
 Plea Agreement Supplements.
 Every plea agreement will include a sealed supplement that either identifies any agreements the defendant has with the government regarding cooperation or states that there is no cooperation. - 2.
-Sentencing Memorandums and Motions for Departure/Variance. - 3.
-Restricted Change of Plea or Sentencing Transcripts.
+Sentencing Memorandums and Motions for Departure/Variance.

+- 3. Restricted Change of Plea or Sentencing Transcripts.
 Every transcript of a change of plea or sentencing hearing will contain a confidential section or reference thereto so that cooperation or the lack thereof may be discussed.
 If a transcript is prepared, the court reporter or transcriptionist will prepare two versions: a restricted transcript and a public transcript. - a.
 The restricted transcript will include the confidential section.
 Only the Government and counsel for the defendant will have access to restricted transcripts. - b.
 The public transcript will include the following reference: Pursuant to D.S.D.
 Crim.
-LR 57.10, portions of all change of plea and sentencing transcripts are restricted.

-- 4. Restricted Transcripts involving Cooperator Information.
-If a transcript is prepared of other hearings or trials where a cooperating witness testified or was referenced by name. the court reporter or transcriptionist will prepare two versions: a restricted transcript and a public transcript. a.
-The prosecutor must notify the court, court reporter, counsel of cooperating witnesses prior to eliciting clerk, and their testimony.
-This notification can be made at conference or any other point outside the the pretrial hearing of the jury.b.
-The restricted transcript will include the identity of cooperating witnesses.c.
-The public transcript will witnesses and will exclude the identity of cooperating refer to them as NR 1, etc.d.
-If there is law enforcement testimony regarding cooperation or statements by counsel or others identifying a person as a cooperator, the prosecutor is to submit a redaction request, - e.
+LR 57.10, portions of all change of plea and sentencing transcripts are restricted. - 4.
+Restricted Transcripts involving Cooperator Information.
+If a transcript is prepared of other hearings or trials where a cooperating witness testified or was referenced by name, the court-reporter or transcriptionist will prepare two versions: a restricted transcript and a public transcript. - a.
+The prosecutor must notify the court, court reporter, clerk, and counsel of cooperating witnesses prior to eliciting their testimony.
+This notification can be made at the pretrial conference or any other point outside the hearing of the jury. - b.
+The restricted transcript will include the identity of cooperating witnesses. - c.
+The public transcript will exclude the identity of cooperating witnesses and will refer to them as NR 1, etc. - d.
+If there is law enforcement testimony regarding cooperation or statements by counsel or others identifying a person as a cooperator, the prosecutor is to submit a redaction request, either orally at a bench conference or electronically prior to the preparation of the transcript.
+An order is not required. - e.
 If a transcript has been publicly filed containing any information identifying a person as a cooperating witness, the U.S. Attorney's office is to submit a motion to seal and a redaction request identifying where the public transcript needs to be redacted.